 Hyaluronic acid (HA) occurs naturally in many parts of the body (connective, epithelial, and neural tissues), and one of those places is in the vitreous of the eye .
 While you may have heard of HA supplementation for skin hydration or joint comfort, it can also benefit the moisture and comfort of your eyes.

-HA benefits skin and cartilage as a natural anti-inflammatory, and by helping to draw and hold water molecules in a collagen matrix.
+HA benefits skin and cartilage as a natural support for healthy inflammation, and by helping to draw and hold water molecules in a collagen matrix.
 It may provide these same benefits to the eye .

 HA is often used in eye surgeries to replace natural fluids in the vitreous.
 Topical HA drops have been used for some time for proper tear maintenance in dry eyes .
 New research shows the combination of oral HA supplementation and HA eye drops provides added benefit to the eyes, especially for those with dry eye disease .